nummacway/gb300/README.md

 Now we get to something the SF2000 cannot do, not even with multicore: V.R.
 Technology made some Famicom clones (Famiclones) that weren't just clones but technically more advanced than the Famicom, called the [VTxx](https://bootleggames.fandom.com/wiki/VTxx).
 As Sup+ was mostly known for making Famiclones (400-in-1, 500-in-1, a.s.o.) before making the GB300, the GB300 retains Wise Wang's strange Famiclone emulator.
 Discord user `bnister` (osaka) did some research on this.
 Here's what you can do to make it work:

-**Enabling VTxx support:** In theory, this mysterious `.nfc` emulator is able to run VT02/VT03 ROMs, if it wasn't that this feature is disabled.
+1. **Enabling VTxx support:** In theory, this mysterious `.nfc` emulator is able to run VT02/VT03 ROMs, if it wasn't that this feature is disabled.
 However, you can enable it by just changing a single byte at `0x319ccc` in `bios\bisrv.asd` from `0x01` to `0x02`.
 Remember that you need to [rehash the BIOS](https://vonmillhausen.github.io/sf2000/tools/biosCRC32Patcher.htm) after making changes to it.
 The GB300 will now run `.nfc` VT02 ROMs that comply with the [(Archaic) iNES speficiation](https://www.nesdev.org/wiki/INES#Variant_comparison) and use strictly mapper 12.

-**Fixing VT03 colors:** VT03 will also work but colors will be glitched because the emulator's LUT (look-up table) for the colors uses RGB555 instead of the correct RGB565.
+2. **Fixing VT03 colors:** VT03 will also work but colors will be glitched because the emulator's LUT (look-up table) for the colors uses RGB555 instead of the correct RGB565.
 You can fix this by stuffing [this thing](https://discord.com/channels/741895796315914271/1195581037003165796/1236804993475018872) at `0x62270` in your `bios\bisrv.asd`.
 Remember to rehash BIOS.
 Also note that "stuffing" means overwriting the 8&thinsp;KiB of data that are currently in that location.
 You can also calculate the LUT yourself by running the following code for all 4 Kibiwords `w` starting from that location: `(w and $1f) or ((w and $7fe0) shl 1)`.
 This assumes that you are on a little-endian system.

-**Fixing the memory size limit:** If you read the iNES specification carefully, you will have noticed that iNES prior to 2.0 will not support 4&thinsp;MiB ROMs because the size given at `0x04` would roll over.
+3. (only required for games larger than 2&thinsp;MiB) **Fixing the memory size limit:** If you read the iNES specification carefully, you will have noticed that iNES prior to 2.0 will not support 4&thinsp;MiB ROMs because the size given at `0x04` would roll over.
 Storing the most-significant byte in `0x07` like it is in iNES 2.0 is not supported.
 This wasn't an issue back then, as the largest official NES game, _Kirby's Adventure_, is only 768&thinsp;KiB (of which only 512&thinsp;KiB are the PRG ROM, with the remaining 256&thinsp;KiB being the CHR ROM, which doesn't exist on VTxx due to [OneBus](https://bootleggames.fandom.com/wiki/Famiclone#VT02.2FVT03_.26_OneBus)). osaka worked around this by changing `0x319b38` in `bios\bisrv.asd` from `0x808b` to `0x008c` which changed the iNES PRG size multiplier from 16384 to 65536, increasing the maximum size to 8&thinsp;MiB.
 This breaks all `.nfc` NES ROMs (including stock ROMs based on this extension) and doesn't work for all VT03 games, the largest of which are 64&thinsp;MiB.

-**Making an iNES header:** Take this template `0x4E45531Axx00C2000000000000000000`.
+4. **Making an iNES header:** Take this template `0x4E45531Axx00C2000000000000000000`.
 Divide the raw ROM size (without any headers) by 16384 (65536 with the above hack active) and put the resulting number at `0x04` (where there are x's in the template).
 Then place at the start of the raw ROM and save as `.nfc`.

 You can get VTxx ROMs from _Project Plug-and-Play_ and from the Internet Archive.
 Note that the tagging of ROMs in Project Plug-and-Play is inconsistent and their games are more prone to issues than those from the Internet Archive.
 Notes on Project Plug-and-Play:
 * Most games that are untagged or tagged VT02 are actually NES games.
 You can play them in FCEUmm and wiseemu without changing the iNES header.